molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 Now we have built the scaffold for our test using the `TestBed`, we need to write the first spec. `createComponent` returns a fixture, an instance of `ComponentFixture`.
 What is the fixture and what does it provide?

-#### ComponentFixture and DebugElement
+### ComponentFixture and DebugElement

 The term fixture is borrowed from real-world testing of mechanical parts or electronic devices.
 A fixture is a standardized frame into which the test object is mounted.
 The fixture holds the device under test, connects to electrical contacts and allows to take measurements.

 In the context of Angular, the `ComponentFixture` holds the component and provides a convenient interface to both the Component instance and the rendered DOM.

 The fixture references the Component instance via the `componentInstance` property.
-In our example, it contains a `IndependentCounterComponent` instance.
+In our example, it contains a `CounterComponent` instance.

 ```typescript
 const component = fixture.componentInstance;